Rosenlaui Glacier Gorge Tour

 Opening and expansion

-On June 6, 1903, the Rosenlaui Glacier Gorge is opened.
-38 people visit the gorge on this day, the entrance fee at that time is one franc.
+The Rosenlaui Glacier Gorge is opened on June 6, 1903.
+On this day, 38 people visit the gorge and the entrance fee is one franc.

-In the winter of 1930/31, Kaspar Brog's descendants have the gorge path extended to its current length.
-Since then, the tour through the gorge has only been gently renovated and adapted to today's safety standards.
+In the winter of 1930/31, Kaspar Brog's descendants had the gorge path extended to its current length.
+Since then, the route through the gorge has only been gently renovated and adapted to today's safety standards.
 In recent years, the two longest tunnels have been equipped with a solar lighting system.

-The Rosenlaui Glacier Gorge is inspected every spring before opening by a local construction company in cooperation with mountain guides and made ready for summer operation.
+Every spring before it opens, the Rosenlaui Glacier Gorge is inspected by a local company specializing in rock safety and made ready for summer operation.

 The Rosenlaui Glacier Gorge is now run by the 5th generation of Kaspar Brog's descendants.

-In the winter of 1930/31, Kaspar Brog's descendants have the gorge path extended to its current length.
-Since then, the tour through the gorge has only been gently renovated and adapted to today's safety standards.
+In the winter of 1930/31, Kaspar Brog's descendants had the gorge path extended to its current length.
+Since then, the route through the gorge has only been gently renovated and adapted to today's safety standards.
 In recent years, the two longest tunnels have been equipped with a solar lighting system.

-The Rosenlaui Glacier Gorge is inspected every spring before opening by a local construction company in cooperation with mountain guides and made ready for summer operation.
+Every spring before it opens, the Rosenlaui Glacier Gorge is inspected by a local company specializing in rock safety and made ready for summer operation.

 The Rosenlaui Glacier Gorge is now run by the 5th generation of Kaspar Brog's descendants.